ec1oud/evproduction.org/wiki/Green_auto_racing.md

 [Century Automotive Challenge](/wiki/Century_Automotive_Challenge "wikilink") organized by the Eastern Electric Vehicle Club, a chapter of the U. S.
-Electric Auto Association (EAA) is the successor of Tour de Sol Rally.
+Electric Auto Association (EAA) is the successor of Tour de Sol Rally and happens 2007-06- 9 & 10.

 External links
 --------------